aoterodelaroza/aoterodelaroza.github.io/_critic2/03_installation.md

 ### Build Using configure/make {#c2-useconfigure}

-If you downloaded the code from the git repository, you will need to run:
+**These instructions only apply to old versions of critic2; the configure/make build system has been removed from the development version.** You need to run:
 ~~~
 autoreconf
 ~~~